sfigg/commercialization-public/manufacture/desktop/windows-10-s-manufacturing-considerations.md

 ## Overview

-This topic covers information about how the manufacturing environment works with Windows 10 S.
+This topic covers the differences in the Windows 10 S manufacturing environment from the manufacturing environments of other versions of Windows.

 ## Code integrity policy

 The code integrity policy (CI) blocks the execution of unsigned or improperly signed binaries.
-Using unsupported binaries is only recommended when performing lab or factory image customization, or deployment where the execution environment is either WinPE or Audit Mode.
+Using unsupported binaries is only recommended when performing lab or factory image customization, or during deployment where the execution environment is either WinPE or Audit Mode.

 Once the CI policy is enabled on a system, it is enabled in two places:
 1. Windows 10 S, enforced at boot.